joanllobera/ping-pong-simpler/README.md

 ## Compilation

 The simplest way to get started is to open the project and:
+0. Open the project and import the SteamVR plugin (we tested up to version 1.2.10)
 1. Open the scene `ServerScene.unity` in folder `Assets\Scenes`
 2. Build the project only with this scene.
 It can be a build for Linux (where you can use headless mode), or for windows.
 3. In the main folder of the server build, add the file `ServerConfig.cfg` found in the folder `ping-pong-simpler\Server`, change the port if necessary